The Monster Club is a 1981 British comedy horror film directed by Roy Ward Baker and starring Vincent Price and John Carradine.

 Subotsky intended the film to be suitable for a family audience, and so avoided graphic horror, gore or nudity.
 The BBFC initially gave the film an ‘AA’ (14) rating, but after Subotsky arranged a screening for children to show they would not be upset by it, agreed to pass it with an ‘A’ (PG).
 Bizarrely, subsequent British video, DVD and Blu-ray releases have been rated ’15’.

 A comic book adaptation of the film was produced by Dez Skinn, John Bolton and David Lloyd, to be used as a promotional tool at the Cannes Film Festival.
 Only 1000 copies were printed, making it a collectable item.
 The strip was later reprinted in Skinn’s Halls of Horror.
 The film also spawned a soundtrack album and paperback tie-in edition of Chetwynd-Hayes’ original book.

-The film was released to UK cinemas on May 24 1981.
-It failed to secure US distribution, and was not a box office success in the UK.
+The film was released in UK cinemas on May 24 1981.
+It failed to secure US distribution and was not a box office success in the UK.
 Many people were dismissive of the rather clumsy humour, the insipid music from the likes of B.A.
 Robertson, The Pretty Things and UB40, the old-fashioned nature of the film and the poor production values – the meagre budget meant that most of the creatures in The Monster Club wore cheap and crude face masks.
-A planned sequel, Monsters vs Meanies, was quickly dropped, and the film effectively signaled the end of Subotsky’s career.
+A planned sequel, Monsters vs Meanies, was quickly dropped, and the film effectively signalled the end of Subotsky’s career.